JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object

 \section{Discussion}

-From an initial visual inspection of the reflectance spectra, we find that the primary and secondary components of 2016~BP81 have indistinguishable spectral profiles, with a positive continuum slope throughout the 0.7--2.5~\um~wavelength range, a broad 3-\um~\water~ice absorption band, hints of an additional weak \water~ice feature centered at 2~\um, a deep primary $\nu_{3}$ \cotwo-ice band at 4.27~\um, and clear evidence for the $\sim$2.7-\um~$\nu_{1}+\nu_{3}$ \cotwo~combination band.
+From an initial visual inspection of the reflectance spectra, we find that the primary and secondary components of 2016~BP81 have indistinguishable spectral profiles, with a positive continuum slope throughout the 0.7--2.5~\um\ wavelength range, a broad 3~\um~\water-ice absorption band, an additional weak \water-ice feature centered at 2~\um, a deep primary $\nu_{3}$ \cotwo-ice band at 4.27~\um, and clear evidence for the $\sim$2.7~\um~$\nu_{1}+\nu_{3}$~\cotwo~combination band.
 The strong agreement between the binary components' spectra indicates that the two bodies have the same surface composition.
 This finding is in line with models of binary formation that involve gravitational collapse, in which both components accrete out of a single self-gravitating pebble cloud \citep[e.g.,][]{youdin2005,nesvorny2010,nesvorny2019b,parker2011}.
 Given the identical spectral profiles of the 2016~BP81 binary components, we averaged the two together and utilize the combined spectrum in the following discussion.

-In contrast, 2001~XR254 has a much steeper spectral slope below 1.0~\um, which levels off to a slightly negative-sloped continuum through 2.5~\um.
-At longer wavelengths, the right side of the broad 3-\um~\water-ice feature rises to significantly lower reflectance values than the left side, with a separate absorption band between 3.2 and 3.6~\um~characteristic of aliphatic organics.
-In addition to deep \cotwo~features, 2001~XR254 also displays a strong CO ice absorption band centered at 4.7~\um.
-Minor features between 2.2 and 2.6~\um~are suggestive of solid-phase \methanol.
-Altogether, these distinct properties describe a surface composition very unlike that of the blue binary 2016~BP81 and is instead comparable to the \methanol-rich compositional class of KBOs uncovered by \citet{pinillaalonso2025}.
-We therefore classify 2001~XR254 as a red binary cold classical object; indeed, the relatively imprecise measured visible spectral slope of $s=15.2\pm4.4$~\%/100~nm reported in \citet{fraser2021} straddles the threshold between the blue and red KBO subpopulations.
+Meanwhile, the spectrum 2001~XR254 strongly contrasts with that of 2016~BP81.
+It is characterized by a much steeper spectral slope below 1.0~\um, which transitions sharply to a negative-sloped continuum through 2.5~\um.
+At longer wavelengths, the right side of the broad 3~\um~\water-ice feature rises to significantly lower reflectance values than the left side, with a distinct absorption band between 3.3 and 3.6~\um\ characteristic of aliphatic organics.
+In addition to deep \cotwo\ features, 2001~XR254 also displays a strong CO-ice absorption band centered at 4.7~\um, which is absent on 2016~BP81.
+Minor features between 2.2 and 2.6~\um\ are suggestive of solid-phase \methanol.
+Altogether, these distinct properties describe a surface composition very unlike that of the blue binary 2016~BP81 and are instead fully consistent with the organics-type compositional class of KBOs uncovered by \citet{pinillaalonso2025}, all the members of which belong to the red color subpopulation.
+We therefore classify 2001~XR254 as a red binary cold classical object; indeed, the relatively imprecise measured visible spectral slope of $s=15.2\pm4.4$~\%/100~nm reported in \citet{fraser2021} straddles the threshold between the less-red and red KBO subpopulations.